LibrariesHacked/catalogues-chromium-extension/README.md

-# Library catalogues Chromium extension
+# Chromium extension for library catalogues

 A Chromium extension to search UK library catalogues